x37v/puredata-rust/README.md

 * [complex_counter](examples/complex_counter/src/lib.rs) based on the HOWTO [a complex external: counter](https://github.com/pure-data/externals-howto#a-complex-external-counter) example
 * [xfade](examples/xfade/src/lib.rs) based on the, misnamed, HOWTO [a signal-external pan~](https://github.com/pure-data/externals-howto#a-signal-external-pan) example

+If you want to see what code the macro actually produces, use `cargo-expand`.

 ## TODO

 * Documentation